esherm/genomicHeatmapMaker/README.md

 colorspace
 GCcontent

+At present genomes hg18 and mm9 genomes added, if other genomes are used add them to `genomicHeatmapMaker.R`.

-# Implementation details: pipeUtils requirement
+## Implementation details: pipeUtils requirement

 needs a column type which is hard-coded as "insertion" for integration site and "match" for match random contol(mrc).